 The examples were added at the suggestion of EDI consultants to try and explain what such measures might include.
 The critique from a number of respondents as to the repeated reference to these examples is noted, however.
 Our suggestion is to retain the examples, but in a more streamlined form - for example, mentioning some possible examples once, but publishing separate guidance/resources to support the effective implementation of these outcomes.
-This was discussed with and accepted by the Stakeholder Reference Group and is reflected in the updated draft as agreed by the Policy and Education Committee.
+This was discussed with and accepted by the Stakeholder Reference Group and is reflected in the updated draft.